Articles on: Browser Extension

 FAQ

-Q: Does the May 11, 2026 Salesforce security update require any action from me?
+Q: Do the Salesforce 2026 Connected App security controls require any action from me?

 Q: Why does Salesforce flag Germany specifically?